 Son James enrolled in Calculus III at COD during summer break from the University of Illinois, needing to retake a course he struggled with during his freshman year.
 James returned the next summer for a second math course with COD professor Robert Cappetta, who made quite an impression on him.

 “I really enjoyed my experience at COD.
-I liked the smaller class size, the hands-on approach and a good teacher who definitely helped me to develop better study habits,” said James, now finishing his Ph.D. in chemistry at the University of Chicago and preparing for post-doctoral work at Stanford University.
+I liked the smaller class size, the hands-on approach and a good teacher who definitely helped me to develop better study habits,” said James, who has earned his Ph.D. in chemistry from the University of Chicago and is a post-doctoral assignment at Stanford University.

 James, who is currently on a post-doctorate assignment with Stanford University, said his dad was his ride that first summer at COD – and what a ride it became for the elder Payne.
 When the marketing and strategic planning professional took early retirement, he wanted to challenge himself and explore subjects outside his comfort zone.